wsargent/paranoid-java-serialization/README.md

 # Paranoid Java Serialization

-This is a proof of concept that takes `java.io.ObjectInputStream` and disables blind object deserialization.
+This is a proof of concept that hacks `java.io.ObjectInputStream` to provide JVM level control over Java object serialization.
+Other solutions are user level -- they will work individually, but they don't change the behavior of internal libraries or application servers.
+This will enforce behavior at the lowest level.

 See [the blog post](https://tersesystems.com/2015/11/08/closing-the-open-door-of-java-object-serialization/) and the [original talk](https://frohoff.github.io/appseccali-marshalling-pickles/) for details.